 PDFsam’s layout is simple and easy to understand for beginners.
 However, it deals solely in moving content around your PDFs, useful when publishing larger documents and creating outgoing PDF messages quickly.
 However, it’s not much good if you want to dive down deep and alter colors, fix resolution, address spelling mistakes, and so on.
 There is an enhanced version of the software that adds more editing functions in an additional free download, but this option is more complex, and will take longer for newcomers to learn.
 If you are only interested in merging many PDFs together, check out the best software for merging.

-This option is available if you aren’t comfortable with PDFs, or if you need to do a lot of detailed work without learning new apps.
+The last option is available if you aren’t comfortable with PDFs or if you need to do a lot of detailed work without learning new apps.
 Convert the PDF into a different format and work on it in software that is more comfortable or more suited to your needs.
-The issue, of course, is that PDF conversion can be hit-or-miss: Markup, text and image positioning may all be different.
+The most basic way to do this is in the word processing application you already use, whether that’s Microsoft Word or Google Docs.
+While that can get the job done, the issue is that PDF conversion can be hit-or-miss, especially in these basic word processing applications.
+Things like markup, fonts, and formatting may all be different.

 If you plan on converting PDFs no matter what, you could also stick with Adobe Acrobat.
 Adobe allows you to convert PDFs to Word, Excel or PowerPoint within Acrobat.
-If possible, this is a great choice, because Adobe’s format conversion tends to be more accurate than most.
-For other conversion options, check out how to convert a Kindle book to PDF. and how to turn webpages into PDFs for sharing.
+If possible, this is a great choice because Adobe’s format conversion tends to be more accurate than most.